Janie Dee: 2011–2020

 In 2016 she starred in the West End transfer of Tony-nominated Broadway comedy Hand to God at the Vaudeville Theatre in London, alongside Harry Melling, Neil Pearson, Jemima Rooper and Kevin Mains.
 The production was nominated for an Olivier Award in 2016 as Best New Comedy.

 In April 2017 Dee completed a critically acclaimed run playing the title role in Linda by Penelope Skinner at Manhattan Theatre Club, New York City for which she was nominated for an Outer Critics Circle Award for Outstanding Actress in a Play.
 She also starred as Phyllis Rogers Stone in Follies at the National Theatre in London, opposite Imelda Staunton, Tracie Bennett and Philip Quast.
 The role earned her nominations for the Olivier Award for Best Actress in a Musical, the Evening Standard Award for Best Musical Performance, and the WhatOnStage Award for Best Actress in a Musical.

 In 2018 Dee starred in Monogamy, a dark comedy by Torben Betts.
 That year, she also appeared in Moonlight, directed by Lyndsey Turner and Night School, directed by Ed Stambollouian as part of the Jamie Lloyd Company's Pinter at the Pinter season.

 The following year Janie starred in the UK premiere of Christopher Durang's Tony Award-winning play Vanya and Sonia and Masha and Spike at Theatre Royal Bath, directed by Walter Bobbie which subsequently transferred to the Charing Cross Theatre in London.
 She played Fosca in Stephen Sondheim's musical Passion at the Cantiere Internazionale d'Arte di Montepulciano, Italy directed by Keith Warner and returned to London to star in Off-Broadway play The Niceties by Eleanor Burgess at the Finborough Theatre opposite Moronkẹ Akinola.
 This was followed by a revival of Sandy Wilson's The Boy Friend at the Menier Chocolate Factory.
+In May 2019, she reprised her role of Carrie Pipperidge in at concert staging of Carousel at Cadogan Hall opposite Joanna Riding and Hadley Fraser.